felixlinker/diem-unified-charter/diem-unified-charter.md

 existing IETF standards.
 Additionally, the working group will liaise with external organizations responsible for defining acceptable uses of their legally defined emblems.

+The following goals are in scope:

+- Define reusable format(s) for Digital Emblems
+- Define validation mechanism(s) for Digital Emblems
+- Define discovery of Digital Emblems for Digital Assets
+- Define discovery of Digital Emblems for Physical Assets

-This Working Group considers the following goals in scope.
-The first milestone of this Working Group will be to (1) gain consensus with entities responsible for defining acceptable uses of their legally defined emblems on requirements and (2) based on those requirements, identify which portions of these goals
+The first milestone
+of this Working Group will be to (1) gain consensus with entities responsible for defining acceptable uses of their legally defined emblems on requirements and (2) based on those requirements, identify which portions of these goals